astronomy-commons/axs/docs-build/source/index.rst

 To report a bug please send an email to one of the following addresses: pzecevic@uw.edu, ctslater@uw.edu, and mjuric@uw.edu

-If you wish to cite AXS in a scientific paper, please use the following reference: TBD.
+The AXS paper is in preparation and the citation reference will be posted here once it's published.

 .. toctree::